lubuntu-team/manual/source/2/2.1/2.1.1/firefox.rst

 .. image:: firefox-tab-context.png

 To search for a word in a webpage press :kbd:`Control+F` and then type what you want to search for in the searchbar that pops up.
 To jump to the next result press the :guilabel:`Down arrow`.
 To Move to the previous result press the :guilabel:`Up arrow`.
+To see everything that matches the search result check the :guilabel:`Highlight All`.

 Customizing
 -----------